SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Methods: SSIL using camera and LiDAR data

-The modified Latent TransFuser has two feature extractors, ResNet-$34$ and ResNet-$18$~\cite{Resnet}, for an RGB input and positional encoding, respectively.
-As an alternative to two-channel BEV input (from a LiDAR sensor) in the original Latent TransFuser \cite{Transfuser_2}, we use the two-channel positional encoding that is a grid of equally spaced values from $-1$ to $1$, with one channel representing the horizontal axis and the other for the vertical axis \cite{Transfuser_2}.
-We use four transformers in the fusion module that use the attention mechanism to incorporate feature maps with a same spatial resolution, extracted from an RGB image and two-channel positional encoding~\cite{Transfuser_1,Transfuser_2}.
-For attention in each transformer, we concatenate flattened feature maps with a same spatial resolution from different feature extractors, add positional embedding to the concatenated feature vectors, and then use these embedding vectors as query, key, and value.
-We add the reshaped output features from the attention process with features from two feature extractors.
+Our aim is to learn driving policies leveraging vision information, conditioned on a high-level instruction command.
+This section introduces a new vision-based E2E driving NN architecture $f$, by proposing a new conditioning approach, CACA, for a vision-based E2E driving network.

-For each high-level instruction command, we use four FC layers with the number of neurons of $256$, $128$, $64$, and $1$ as a driving command estimator.
-Fig.~\ref{fig:networks}(b) illustrates the overall architecture of modified Latent TransFuser.
+The proposed CACA mainly consists of $N$ multi-head cross-attention (MHCA) blocks.
+In each MHCA block, we use extracted features by a vision-encoder backbone as the queries.
+We encode a high-level instruction -- implemented by a one-hot vector -- through a single linear layer into an overcomplete representation, and replicate (i.e., tile) this representation to construct the keys and values.
+With the proposed design, we guide visual representations toward semantically relevant regions to improve E2E driving decisions.
+Finally, we feed output features from the final MHCA block to a driving-command estimator implemented as a four-layer MLP with the number of neurons of $256$, $128$, $64$, and $1$.

-In sum, using the pseudo labels in~Eq.~\R{sys:steering ratio}, we can train E2E driving NNs (in a self-supervised manner) that gives a steering angle for each time point from an image captured by a camera and high-level instructions.
-In obtaining the pseudo labels, we use domain knowledge of the vehicle, including vehicle poses, steering geometry, wheelbase, and steering ratio.
+In sum, using the pseudo labels in \R{sys:steering ratio}, we can train E2E driving NNs (in a self-supervised manner) that gives a steering angle for each time point from an image captured by a camera and a high-level instruction.
+In obtaining the pseudo labels, we use point clouds from LiDAR sensor(s) and domain knowledge of the ego vehicle, including vehicle poses, steering geometry, wheelbase, and steering ratio.